react-native-google-signin/docs/docs/migrating.md

 # Migrating to new JS API

-Version 13 introduced a new JS API, which changes the response signature of sign-in methods and makes minor changes to error handling (details [here](https://github.com/react-native-google-signin/google-signin/pull/1326)).
+Version 13 introduced a new JS API, which changes some method response signatures and makes minor changes to error handling (details [here](https://github.com/react-native-google-signin/google-signin/pull/1326)).
 If you're upgrading from version 12 or earlier, you'll need to make some minor adjustments.

 ## Modern sign in module